hackthenorth/hackioca.com/README.md

 ### Includes
  - Create React App w/ TypeScript
- - Storybook, Jest & Enzyme for docs & testing if we need it
+ - Jest & Enzyme for docs & testing if we need it
  - `styled-components` for styling
- - Linting with tslint, stylelint, prettier
+ - Linting with eslint, stylelint, prettier

+### To set up:
+ - Storybook for docs and testing if we need it
  - Context API w/ reducer for global state
  - CircleCI config
  - react-helmet